kmanjo11/Grace-Talk/DEPLOYMENT.md

-# OI Sandbox - Portable Open Interpreter
+# OI Sandbox - Portable Grace

-A fully sandboxed, portable Open Interpreter setup that can run on any system with Docker.
+A fully sandboxed, portable Grace setup that can run on any system with Docker.

 ## 🚀 Quick Start